audiomuze/tagminder/README.md

 - ~~cleanup and standardise genres to eliminate unsanctioned GENRE entries~~ Completed!

 - ~~Adding Genres and Styles to albums without, based on amalgamation of albumartist's genres and styles from their other works in database~~ Completed!
-  NOTE, THIS HAS POTENTIAL TO POISON THE WELL SO DON'T USE LIGHTLY ... this would be the case where an artist is switches genres between albums.
+  NOTE, THIS HAS POTENTIAL TO POISON THE WELL SO DON'T USE LIGHTLY ... this would be the case where an artist switches genres between albums.

 - ~~enrich "Pop/Rock", "Pop", "Jazz" & "Classical" only genre assignments with artist based GENRE and STYLE entries leveraging that artist's work in your collection~~ Completed!